Types of Manuscripts

 Policy and Practice Briefs (up to 3,500 words; may be peer-reviewed)

 A policy and practice brief is a thorough analysis of a proposed, new, or existing government or organizational policy that focuses on the background of a policy issue, the details of the policy, and its real or predicted impacts on food systems development practice.
+The brief should begin with a "summary" (in place of an abstract).
 Like research briefs, policy briefs may be fast-tracked for immediate publication because they are considered very timely.

 Reactions (up to 3,500 words; rebutted; not peer-reviewed)